Client Portal, MyOSC, documentation

 If the institution requires review of the budget, an email will be sent to reviewers.
 Once the reviewers decides on approving, partially approving (an amount different than the PI's request) or rejecting, the PI will receive a notification of the repsonse.

-Projects that have been requested and approved should be managed periodically.
+Service agreements and projects that have been created should be managed periodically.

 View all projects